f-arab/f-arab/README.md

 ## Research Projects

 On this page, I showcase some of the research projects I have been working on during my academic journey.
-These projects revolve around computational neuroscience, where I leverage cutting-edge technologies and data analysis techniques to study the brain's inner workings. 📚🔍
+These projects revolve around computational neuroscience, where I leverage cutting-edge technologies and data analysis techniques to study the brain's inner workings.
+Prior to computational neuroscience, I was mostly working on solving the Fourier phase retrieval problem arising in computational imaging. 📚🔍

 ## Ideas and Thoughts